KaraJoHo/KaraJoHo/README.md

 ### Hi there 👋
 #### Welcome to my github!
 I'm Kara, here's a little about me...<br>
-I am currently in the backend software engineering program at the Turing School of Software and Design.
+I recently graduated from the Turing School of Software and Design's backend software engineering program.
 I have been working with Ruby and Ruby on Rails, and starting to venture into new tech territories.

 <hr>